-HUMAN measures a variety of signals to determine whether traffic is valid or invalid.
-Based on these signals, invalid traffic (also known as IVT) is further categorized as General IVT or Sophisticated IVT.
-In some cases, HUMAN will return additional information about the specific signals that drove our decisioning.
+HUMAN analyzes a variety of signals to determine whether traffic is valid or invalid.
+Based on these signals, we group different forms of invalid traffic (also known as IVT) into specific threat categories, which provide transparency into the specific traits displayed by each bid request or impression.

 General IVT (GIVT)

-Ad traffic that exhibits one or more attributes (e.g., user cookies) associated with known irregular patterns, such as auto-refresh traffic or duplicate clicks.
+Ad traffic that included one or more attributes (e.g., user cookies) associated with irregular behavioral patterns, such as non-disclosed auto-refresh traffic or duplicate clicks.

 Sophisticated IVT (SIVT)

 Sophisticated invalid traffic is any form of IVT that can’t be identified via the same routine methods used to detect GIVT.
 The only consistent way to identify SIVT is through the use of advanced bot detection tools that analyze each bid request and impression.

 A program or automated script that requested web content (including digital ads) without user involvement and without identifying itself as a crawler.